 Classification and reclassification activities; Classification system used, e.g., International Patent Classification (IPC), other classification (please indicate whether or not patent documents are classified by your Office and, if so, which classification is used)

 Filed patent and utility model applications and published documents are classified according to the last IPC edition (8th edition).
 Search reports contain the classification according to IPC and to ECLA.
 Mentionning of ECLA on Search reports was introduced 2006 with Austrians participation in the UPP project (Utilisation Pilot Project: EPO, UK, DE, DK and AT)

 For search purposes the IPC, ECLA and the Japanese classification systems are used.
 Reclassification of patent documents is not carried out.

 Internal training courses on the use of the IPC, ECLA and the Japanese classification systems were held for the technical examiners in 2005.

-Preparatory work on the implementation of the new reformed IPC system has been undertaken.
-With 2006 the Autrian Patent Office uses the IPC advanced level for classification.
+Since 2006 the Austrian Patent Office uses the IPC advanced level for classification.

 IV.
 Search file establishment and upkeep

 The classified search files of the technical examiners cover all documents of the PCT minimum documentation.

 Since 2003 the APO uses the full version of EPOQUE via Patnet.